Data-ARENA-Space/data-nadhi-documentation/docs/setup.md

 # Setup Guide

-Documentation coming soon.
+Setup docs are coming soon.

-For now, please refer to the [Architecture](/docs/architecture) section.
+For now, check out the [Architecture](/docs/architecture) section to understand how things work.